Tzu Chi: Dharma

-and also has sutra adaptations through the use of sign language on the Sutra of the Innumerable Meanings, which teaches that sentient existence is challenging and filled with disasters in the absence of observations of virtue, as well as the Sutra of the Water Repentance, which advocates and symbolizes the need to repent karmic transgressions.
+and also has sutra adaptations through the use of sign language on the Sutra of the Infinite Meanings, which teaches that sentient existence is challenging and filled with disasters in the absence of observations of virtue, as well as the Water Repentance Sutra, which advocates and symbolizes the need to repent karmic transgressions.
 Despite these activities, Tzu Chi has a policy of not proselytizing religion directly at its public activities.
 Apart from not proselytizing, Tzu Chi's adaptation of Buddhist principles is apolitical.

 In disaster regions where a particular religious faith is prominent, Tzu Chi regularly works together with local religious organizations.
 Tzu Chi has re-built mosques and churches in disaster zones where faith plays an important role in local society.

 Tzu Chi nuns (bhikkhunis) do not rely on donations for their livelihood, something uncommon among most Buddhist orders.
 In earlier days, the nuns sustained themselves by farming, weaving and other handicrafts.
 More recently, they sustained themselves by the manufacture of electrical circuit breakers and other products.

 International branches

-Tzu Chi has branches in 63 countries and regions including USA, Canada, Australia, Thailand, Indonesia, Malaysia, Singapore, and various locations in Asia, Europe and Africa.
+Tzu Chi has volunteers in 68 countries and regions including USA, Canada, Australia, Thailand, Indonesia, Malaysia, Singapore, and various locations in Asia, Europe and Africa.

 Television and satellite network

 On 17 August 1999, a television network was formed in Taiwan under the Tzu Chi Foundation of the Culture of Communication, Inc with the slogan "Love to make the world light up".
-Formally known as Da Ai Television, the network grew into a global broadcasting presence with offerings of a radio service, Tzu Chi Channel 1, Tzu Chi Channel 2, Da Ai TV Indonesia, Da Ai TV Thailand, and Da Ai TV Egypt.
-Live streaming of Channel 1 and 2 can also be found on YouTube.
+Formally known as Da Ai Television, the network grew into a global broadcasting presence with offerings of a radio service and three television channels, including a channel in Indonesia.